Ubriacopo/muffin-stat-project/README.md

 We require a way to make 5-CV which will be coded by hand.

 ## 3 - Technical Considerations
-Given the fact that I spent a lot of money on a Graphic card (NVIDIA RTX 3070Ti) I would love to be able to use it for the task.
+Given the fact that I own on a Graphic card (NVIDIA RTX 3070Ti) I would love heat up my house this winter!
 Thing is that my model has a little amount of VRAM, only 8GB.
-This is for sure a strong limitation on the task as the images can require lots of memory.
+This is for sure a strong limitation on the task as the images can require lots of memory but given the caliber of the problem it probably won't be a problem.

-In Keras the model can be quite large during training and the images are loaded in batches so we either have low image resolution or we use a very little batch size.

 ## 4 - Other Considerations
 ### 4.1 - What Optimizer?